A topic from the subject of Experimentation in Chemistry.

 Analytical chemistry is the branch of chemistry that deals with the qualitative and quantitative determination of the composition of substances.
 Modern analytical instruments have revolutionized the field, enabling scientists to analyze samples with unprecedented accuracy and precision.

-• Mass spectrometry (MS) measures the mass-to-charge ratio of ions, providing information about the elemental composition and structure of molecules.
+• Mass spectrometry (MS): Measures the mass-to-charge ratio of ions, providing information about the elemental composition and structure of molecules.
+This technique is widely used in various fields for identifying unknown compounds, determining molecular weight, and quantifying components in a mixture.

-• Atomic spectroscopy measures the emission or absorption of light by atoms, providing information about their elemental composition.
+• Atomic spectroscopy: Measures the emission or absorption of light by atoms, providing information about their elemental composition.
+Techniques include Atomic Absorption Spectroscopy (AAS) and Inductively Coupled Plasma Optical Emission Spectrometry (ICP-OES), used for trace metal analysis in various samples.

-• Electrochemical methods measure the electrical properties of solutions, providing information about the composition and redox state of species.
+• Electrochemical methods: Measure the electrical properties of solutions, providing information about the composition and redox state of species.
+Techniques include potentiometry, voltammetry, and coulometry, which are useful for determining concentrations of ions and studying electrochemical reactions.

-• Sensitivity: The ability of an instrument to detect small amounts of a substance.
+• Sensitivity: The ability of an instrument or method to detect small amounts of a substance.
+A higher sensitivity allows for the detection of trace amounts of analytes.

 Atomic Absorption Spectroscopy Experiment